 Akin to spoken bullet points, summarize in a few sentences the main lessons discussed by the episode’s guest or host. 🤓

-> Example summary snippets: “To summarize in a few words what we learned in this episode…” or “To wrap up, here are a few points to retain from this new episode…”
+> Example summary snippets: “To summarize in a few words what we learned today…” or “To wrap up, here are a few points to retain from this new episode…”

 If your listeners hear your closing message, they’ve listened to your episode all the way to the end.

-And if they listened to your entire episode, it’s probably because they liked your content or the host’s personality.
+And if they listened to your entire episode, it is probably because they liked your audio content or the host’s personality and voice.

 So, they’re likely to want to follow you on other channels to learn more about you.